jtourig/lab-handbook/README.md

-# Tennessen Laboratory Handbook

-This page last updated Jan 2022

-## Welcome to the Tennessen Lab Handbook !
+# Welcome to the Tennessen Lab Handbook !

+Page last updated Jan 2022

-Here you'll find a collection of accumulated knowledge and best practices to help you along your scientific journey.
-Browse amongst the many topics listed and be sure to read the preface below.
+**Here you'll find a collection of accumulated knowledge and best practices to help you along your scientific journey.
+Browse amongst the many topics listed and be sure to read the preface below.**

 ## Chapter 0 - Tennessen Lab Committments